choria-io/website/docs/content/deployment/nats/index.md

  * Broker nodes must be managed by Puppet and have certs signed by your CA
  * Brokers must run 64bit Linux with _upstart_, _systemd_ or _sysvinit_
  * You need to get the [ripienaar-nats](https://forge.puppet.com/ripienaar/nats) module from the Puppet Forge
- * You need to ensure that port `4222` is reachable from all your Puppet nodes on all NATS servers
+ * You need to ensure that port `4222` is reachable from all your Puppet nodes to all NATS servers
- * You need to ensure that in a clustered environment port `4223` is reachable by the NATS cluster hosts
+ * You need to ensure that in a clustered environment port `4223` is reachable between all the NATS cluster hosts
  * If you wish to use the _collectd_ integration, port `8222` must be reachable from _localhost_

 ## Single or multiple nodes